 Nutrient application rules, pertaining to both manure and fertilizer, are in effect for farmers in the Western Lake Erie Basin.
 Visit the ODA website to read the state law and check the 48-hour weather forecast before applying to ensure you are not in violation.
 If you have questions or if you believe there has been a violation of this law, please call the Ottawa SWCD office.

 Check out our latest bi-annual newsletter to find out what our office has been doing over the last couple of months, programs that we are offering, upcoming events, ongoing sales, and more!!
-2021 Summer/Fall Newsletter
+2022 Winter/Spring Newsletter

-To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors are hosting an Agriculture Community Breakfast.
+To celebrate agriculture and honor our local producers, the Ottawa Soil & Water Conservation District, Natural Resources Conservation Service, Farm Service Agency, OSU Extension, and various sponsors host an Agriculture Community Breakfast.

-The 2022 Ag Breakfast is taking place on March 19th at the St. John's church in Oak Harbor.
+The 2022 Ag Breakfast took place on March 25th at the St. John's church in Oak Harbor.
+We had over 130 landowners attend the event.
 The cost to attend the event is $5.00 and reservations are required.
 All proceeds go back into the community through scholarships that will be awarded to High School students residing in Ottawa County who are going into agriculture, wildlife, forestry or soil and water fields.
-No refunds will be given.
 For more information about our Ag Scholarship, please call OSU Extension at 419-898-3631.